Terms & Conditions

 TERMS AND CONDITIONS FOR HOLIDAYS

-1. Policy Holder: Ashcroft’s Mini Travel Limited ta Memory Lane Holidays & Travel
+Policy Holder: Ashcroft’s Mini Travel Limited t/as Memory Lane Holidays and Travel

 Company Registration number: 06950361

-In the unlikely event of Insolvency of Ashcroft’s Mini Travel Limited please follow the procedure
+In the unlikely event of Insolvency of Ashcroft’s Mini Travel Limited please follow the procedures below:

 Policy exclusions: This policy will not cover any monies paid back to you by your Travel Insurance or any losses which are recoverable under another insurance or bond (with the exception of Credit and Debit card).
 This policy will also not cover any loss sustained by Passenger(s) booked on a flight-inclusive package sold and commencing within the United Kingdom.

 **Policy Period covers bookings made within the dates specified regardless of date of travel**